The Brunswick Inn

 3) Friday Sandwich Deal: £5 for any sandwich and a pint of Brunswick Ale.

-Please show your membership card before taking your seat.
+Please show your membership card.

 Nineteenth century ex-railway workers’ cottages surround The Brunswick Inn, a pub that was once the hub of a thriving community of North Midlands Railways employees.
 Derby’s red-brick Railway Village, built in the 1840s during the height of steam power, was once fed, watered and entertained in this fascinating hostelry.